Skip to content

 “I don’t want to say,” Houser hesitated, then responded: “It’s not Robert E. Lee.”

-Eventually, the board chair gave up in exasperation.
+Eventually, Maxwell, a Democrat, gave up in exasperation.

 “I have serious concerns that this is throwing spaghetti against the wall to try to get Chester County voters to cancel their voter registrations without evidence,” he said.
 “This is a very serious accusation you’re making against these people.
 You’re accusing them of breaking the law.”

-In the end, the board summarily rejected every one of Houser’s requests.
+The board summarily rejected every one of Houser’s requests in the end.
 Wagner, her lawyer, suggested that she and her organization could still appeal.

-But Houser interrupted, whispering quietly, in an exchange caught on a hot microphone.
+But Houser interrupted as the hearing neared its conclusion, whispering quietly, in an exchange caught on a hot microphone.

 “No,” she said.
 “I’m not going to appeal.”